stathwang/stathwang/README.md

 I provide strategic and tactical leadership in algorithms, engineering and analytics and develop data and algorithmic capability from the ground up.
 I enjoy developing innovative solutions for complex problems while balancing the needs for quick wins with data.

-I advise companies on data science and machine learning.
+I advise companies on data science, machine learning and AI.

 #### 📚 Applied research background ...